Pricing

 1. Co-habiting couple of 30+ years – never married – Fred and Elaine.
 Fred dies after a short illness.
 He never made a Will so has died intestate.
 He has 3 children from a former relationship.
 Elaine gets in touch for some advice.

-2. Married couple of 20 years – George and Pippa.
-Pippa dies.
+2. Married couple of 20 years – George and June.
+June dies.
 They have mirror Wills in which they appointed each other as Executor and the sole beneficiary of their estates.
 George gets in touch for some advice.

-As Pippa left a Will it is firstly important to check that on the face of it the Will that she left is a valid one.
+As June left a Will it is firstly important to check that on the face of it the Will that she left is a valid one.
 It is then important to assess the composition of her estate.
-The majority of Pippa’s assets were held jointly with George but she had a sole investment but the financial institution did not require a Grant of Probate.
+The majority of June’s assets were held jointly with George but she had a sole investment which the financial institution required a Grant of Probate before they would release the investment to George.

 3. Henry has died.
 He has left a Will leaving his estate to a local charity but has appointed his friend Mark to act as Executor.
-Henry’s estate is worth in excess of £3million.
+Henry’s estate is worth in excess of £3million with multiple assets held.

 Mark is aware that there are certain requirements that must be adhered to when a charity is a beneficiary and is confident that the estate would not be subject to Inheritance Tax (as the estate is left to charity) but Mark feels that the responsibility is too onerous for him and wishes for a professional to administer the estate on his behalf.